Organization - International Health Service

 • Post-trip medical care.
 Three out of 10 people who travel to tropical or subtropical countries get symptoms, and one in three needs to go to the Tropical Medicine consultation after the trip.
 This consultation treats travelers or migrants from countries in the tropics who return with some travel-related symptoms.

-The Service participates in various working groups of various national or European networks:
+The Department participates in various working groups of various national or European networks:

 • AISBE Tropical Medicine and International Health Working Group (Barcelona Esquerra Integral Health Area)